Carrie Langston Hughes

-Carolina Mercer Langston (January 18, 1873 – June 3, 1938) was an American writer, actress and mother to poet, playwright and social activist Langston Hughes.
+Carolina Mercer Langston (January 18, 1873 – June 3, 1938) was an American writer and actress.
+She was the mother of poet, playwright and social activist Langston Hughes.

 Childhood and family background

 Carolina (Carrie) Mercer Langston was the daughter of Charles Langston and Mary Leary (one of the first black women to attend Oberlin College).

-Carrie Langston's father, Charles Howard Langston, was the son of a prosperous Virginia planter and a slave woman of both American Indian and African descent.
+Carrie Langston's father, Charles Henry Langston, was the son of a prosperous Virginia planter and an enslaved woman of American Indian and African descent.
 An ardent abolitionist and follower of John Brown, he also served as associate editor of the Historic Times (a black community newspaper in Lawrence, Kansas), as president of the local Colored Benevolent Society, and as grandmaster of Lawrence's Black Masonic Fraternity.

-His brother (Carrie Langston's paternal uncle), John Mercer Langston, was a post-emancipation congressman from Virginia who later served as Minister to Haiti and Dean of Howard University's Law School.
+Carrie Langston's paternal uncle, John Mercer Langston, was a post-emancipation congressman from Virginia, who later served as Minister to Haiti and Dean of Howard University School of Law.

 Mary Leary's first husband, Lewis Sheridan Leary, died in 1859 from injuries incurred aiding John Brown during the Harper's Ferry raid on the federal arsenal.
 Leary's bloodied bullet-riddled death shroud, sent to Mary Leary as a sign of his death, would become a significant family symbol: grandson Langston Hughes placed it in a New York City Fifth Avenue bank safe deposit box in 1928.

-Carrie Langston had a foster brother, Desalines (foster son to Charles); a half-sister, Loise (daughter to Mary by Lewis Sheridan Leary); and a brother, Nathaniel Turner Langston (named for the legendary slave revolt leader).
+Carrie Langston had a foster brother, Desalines (foster son to Charles); a half-sister, Loise (daughter to Mary by Lewis Sheridan Leary); and a brother, Nathaniel Turner Langston (named for the slave revolt leader).
 Nathaniel Turner Langston was born in 1870 and killed in a flour-mill accident at the age of 27.

 Social and political significance

-At fifteen, Carrie Mercer Langston was a "belle of black society" in Lawrence, Kansas.
-At eighteen, she was publicly reading papers she'd written and recited an original poem before the Inter-State Literary Society.
+At the age of 15, Carrie Mercer Langston was a "belle of black society" in Lawrence, Kansas.
+At 18, she was publicly reading papers she had written, and recited an original poem before the Inter-State Literary Society.
 She became central to Lawrence's St. Luke's Progressive Club and was elected "Critic" by a rival society at the Warren Street Second Baptist Church.
-In 1892, The American Citizen newspaper dubbed Carrie Langston and three others as "the most beautiful girls in Kansas."
+In 1892, The American Citizen newspaper dubbed Carrie Langston and three others as "the most beautiful colored girls in Kansas".

-Langston wrote for The Atchison Blade, a family-operated African-American newspaper published out of Atchison, Kansas.
-In 1892, writing as a young, single, black woman, she refuted what she termed “the male notion” that females were content with their position in life.
+Langston wrote for The Atchison Blade, a family-operated African-American newspaper published in Atchison, Kansas.
+In 1892, writing as a young, single, black woman, she refuted what she termed “the male notion” that women were content with their position in life.
 Her writing was influenced by her father and his support of the 1867 Kansas suffrage referendum.
-Her words were aimed at Midwestern black men who maintained strict ideas about women's place in society.
+Her words were aimed at Midwestern black men who maintained conservative ideas about women's place in society.
 She especially encouraged the participation of Black women in politics.
-She spoke publicly on women in journalism, addressed A.M.E.
-Church conventions, and served as deputy clerk in a district court office.
+She spoke publicly on women in journalism, addressed African Methodist Episcopal Church conventions, and served as deputy clerk in a district court office.